Scarification in Africa: Nigeria

 Historically, the Igbo people have had the cultural practice of body markings.
 Markings for women are known as Itu Mbibi, whereas, markings for men are known as Igbu Ichi; the Igbu Ichi facial markings symbolize honor, integrity, and valor.

+Similarly in eastern Nigeria, Igbo scarification denoted age, gender, and political authority.
+As permanent body marking decreased. women continued painting designs, known as Uli on the walls of their houses, on pottery, and on their bodies as temporary decoration during coming of age ceremonies (S.Adm 2002; Cole & Aniorkor 1984, pp. 39-46; Willis 1989).

 The Bali people of Nigeria have a cultural practice of scarification; the practice produces scarified cultural motifs in the form of a mythical ancestral bird that bestows reincarnation.

 The Dimmuk, Merniang, and Montol peoples of Nigeria have cultural practices of scarification; their practices produce cultural motifs in the form of scarified design patterns associated with crocodiles.

 Tattoos vary across regions of Africa and each tribe/people have different types of tattoos that they choose to brand themselves with, all with different meanings.
 All African tattoos are considered lived experiences, and not always for body adornment or ornamental purposes.
 It is a shared experience, tying the person to their tribe or people.
 For many African cultures, they turn to scarification rather than tattoos for their body adornment.
 This process of scarification or tattooing was seen as a huge triumph of bravery and courage, an initiation process or a rite of passage.
 For the Yoruba tribe, tattoos and scarification were used for both beautification and a representation of courage for the individual.
 African tattoos are rarely representative, which makes determining their meaning and background difficult.
 But magical practices are often linked directly to the functionality of the tattoo.
 These tattoos were not usually applied all at once, and instead were added onto over time.
 The Yoruba believed that the outer appearance was a visual representation of the inner spirit.
 Yoruba tattoo masters, or "oniisonon" — "one who creates art" —were held in high regard, as their skill and speed was considered to be unmatched.